dartmouth-cs98/21f-breeze/README.md

 ## Architecture

 Breeze is an iOS app.
-To build, we plan to use Swift, Xcode, Apple ScreenTime API, AWS Amplify, Family Activity Picker, and Apple Spritekit.
+To build, we are using a stack of Swift, Xcode, Realm DB, Apple ScreenTime API, Family Activity Picker, and Apple Spritekit.

 ## Setup